 * Boon (i): Shamash readily grants entreaties for power related to his orbits of influence, doing so with intensity 18 ability.
 These include requests to grant spell effects, or at least enhancements to such, that line up with his own power roster (minus immortality, of course).

 Shamash is so renowned for the extent of his vision, however, that he is often called upon to perform additional boons.
-These can include requests related to clairvoyance for far seeing, or even to perceive the future, granted upon the performance of ritual extispicy.
+These can include requests related to Clairvoyance for far seeing, the spell written explicitly for him, Fulgor, or Precognition via the use of ritual extispicy.

 Finally, as the sun god of the Babylonians, Shamash is often called upon to burn out poison, plague, and demons within those who are afflicted by such.
 The hope is usually that Shamash will judge the target of such efforts worthy of restoration - and not immolation, instead.